The #1 Image Optimization Plugin for WordPress

 - Automated Optimization – Asynchronously auto-smush your attachments for super fast compression on upload.

-- Gutenberg Block Integration – View all Smush stats directly in image blocks.
+- Gutenberg Block Integration – View image compression information directly in image blocks.

-- Multisite Compatible – Offers both global and individual Multisite settings.
+- Multisite Compatible – Flexible global and subsite settings for multisite installations.

 - And many, many, more!